piyush-21082001/Ecommerce-MERN/README.md

 # ProShop eCommerce Platform
 A full stack ecommerce website build from scratch using MERN & redux

-This project is deployed on heroku [Click to Vist](https://proshop-mern-app-piyush.herokuapp.com/)
+This project is deployed on heroku [Click to Vist and Test](https://proshop-mern-app-piyush.herokuapp.com/)

 ## Features